satyawikananda/maya-boilerplate-ts/README.md

 # Maya Boilerplate TS

-This is my javascript boilerplate for create a project TS for faster development.
+This is my typescript boilerplate for create a typescript project for faster development.

 # License